 He says it’s not against the law to “put on a suit an’ prowl the night” (which itself sounds more creepy than I think he intended) right in front of RoboCop.
 As if his red hat wasn’t enough, his general attire and his choice of words when confronted by Alex would be a bit on the nose if written today!

+I don’t think I need to make any more comment on that one.
 Soon the sarge barks an order; all the vigilantes are to be charged with misdemeanours and set free.
 This happens much to the chagrin of the officers but has come down from the “very top” and thus the main mystery of the new story begins.
 Robo leaves to see if there’s something he can do (but we’re not given any more hints as to what this could be) and then we see former mugging victim Dink and his dad settling down to watch the city’s latest reality show, ‘The Detroit Vigilante‘ and that’s where it ends.

-Deathlok and RoboCop have similar set ups but they’re handled in such unique ways you wouldn’t think they were similar unless you stopped to break down what’s at the core of their main protagonists.
+Deathlok and RoboCop have similar set ups but they’re handled in such unique ways you wouldn’t think they were unless you stopped to break down what’s at the core of their main protagonists.
 I was never a fan of the movie sequels to RoboCop so initially had some trepidation about these strips since they were also direct sequels, released before the TV show.
 But I’ve been pleasantly surprised to find a nice halfway point between the original film and the show, with Alan Grant grasping the character much better than the movie studio did around the same time.

 “Pain is inflicted quickly and harshly upon those who would harm innocent children.”

-It’s hard to judge a comic strip series based on only the first couple of stories, but I’ve been impressed with this version of Murphy so far.
+It’s hard to judge a comic strip series based on only the first couple of stories but I’ve been impressed with this version of Murphy so far.
 The first story brought the action, the second concentrated more on the characters and this one feels like it’s settled in more to the episodic nature of the storytelling, this first part setting things up nicely.
 Normally I’d be eager to see the next chunk but it’s just not forthcoming right now.
 Sadly, it’s goodbye to another favourite for the time being.

 To soften the blow (although this wasn’t the original intention) we get a third feature for our part man, part machine, all cop hero, billed on the contents page as an interview with Marvel UK artist Lee Sullivan who did superb work on RoboCop for the American arm of the publisher.
-Calling it an interview is a bit of a stretch though.
+Calling it this is a bit of a stretch though.
 It reads as if two quotes by Lee were pulled from a general career interview, with one answer about RoboCop and the other about Doctor Who, filled out with information about the artist.

 “…and because we know where everything is, we methodically begin to eliminate anything that ought not to be there!”